alexispurslane/embryo-engine/README.md

-- 📝 **Truly data-driven[^5], with a UNIX and FSF spin**: 100% of game content should be expressible using plain text data files and scripts, strictly separate from the game engine, without modifying the engine or programming it directly with a systems programming language.
+- 📝 **Truly data-driven[^5], with a UNIX and FSF spin**: 100% of game content should be expressible using plain text data files and scripts, strictly separate from the game engine, without linking to or modifying the engine with a non-scripting language.
 It must be possible to create a substantial game from start to finish with just a compiled binary of the game engine and nothing more.
 Moreover, instead of game data and scripts being compiled along with the game engine that runs them into a single binary blob for release, the game engine should remain a distinct entity that acts as an interpreter for the game data, merely running whatever game content it is surrounded by as the game's executable.
 Thus, in theory, players should be able to completely swap out your game's game engine executable for another one and everything should still work.[^6]

 - 🔬 **Explicitly, maximally moddable**: all game data should use open and standardized formats, and where possible these formats should also be